ashiq24/CoDA-NO/README.md

 ## Reviewer 1yj2

 We thank reviewer 1yj2 for reviewing and appreciating our work as interesting and well-organized.
-Now we will address the concerns raised.
+Now we will address the concerns.

-> Concern regarding experiment design
+> Experiment design

 Please see the general response.

-> Question regarding different matrices (like L1, relative L2, energy spectra)
+> Different matrices (like L1, relative L2, energy spectra)

 L2 and relative L2 are scaled versions of each other.
 L2 penalizes large errors more than L1  and is a common choice [1] as a metric across different tasks.
 We report the additional metrics (L1 and relative L2) here.
 We can see that our model performs better across different metrics.